Short history of the Palestine and Israel conflict and why supporting Israel matters for America’s future

-Eventually, Canaan was conquered in succession by the Assyrians, Babylonians, Persians, Alexander the Great, the Seleucids, and the Roman Empire.
+Eventually, Canaan was conquered by the Assyrians, Babylonians, Persians, Alexander the Great, the Seleucids, and the Roman Empire.

 Canaan: The Land of Judeae

 Judea, including Samaria and Idumea, was part of ancient Israel.
 Today, it’s recognized as part of the Palestinian territories.

 2. Muslim conquest of Jerusalem

-Despite having few natural resources, the dry arid lands of Israel have been the object of various empires and nations for thousands of years.
-Muslims have the strongest claim to their land.
+Despite having few natural resources, Israel’s dry, arid lands have been the objects of various empires and nations for thousands of years.

 Islamization of Jerusalem

 Islamization of Jerusalem spanned over 500 years.
 In the early 690s, the Dome of the Rock was built on the “foundation stone,” the location of the former Jewish Temple.

 List of Israel’s conquerors